strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 ### Avoiding unnecessary consumer group rebalances

-We''l end this exploration of broker tuning tips by suggesting a useful configuration to avoid unnecessary consumer group rebalances.
+We'll end this exploration of broker tuning tips by suggesting a useful configuration to avoid unnecessary consumer group rebalances.
 You can add a delay so the group coordinator waits for members to join before the initial rebalance.

 ```properties
 # ...